Elf (film): Video game

 A video game based on the film was released on November 4, 2004, for the Game Boy Advance, developed by Jolliford Management Limited and published by Crave Entertainment.
 The game cover reads "Elf the Movie", yet Crave Entertainment listed it on their website as "Elf".
 The game follows the same plot as the movie.
 In the majority of the levels, the player has to collect candies throughout each level while avoiding various objects and polar bears.
 Several levels consist of minigames, such as flying Santa's sleigh or engaging in a snowball fight.
 The game received generally negative reviews.

-Canceled sequel
+Cancelled sequel

 On September 18, 2013, Mental Floss reported that Favreau was interested in making a sequel to the film, titled Elf 2: Buddy Saves Christmas.
 In December, Ferrell stated that he did not want to make a sequel.
-In January 2016, Favreau stated that a sequel was still possible.
-The next month, Ferrell reiterated that a sequel was unlikely and stated that he was generally reluctant to do sequels unless there was a story that justifies it.
+In January 2016, though Favreau stated that a sequel was still possible, Ferrell reiterated in the following month that the sequel was unlikely and stated that he was generally reluctant to do sequels unless there was a story that justifies it.
 On September 18, 2020, Caan affirmed that the possibility of a sequel was unlikely, stating that Ferrell and Favreau did not get along.
-On February 13, 2023, Favreau stated that he's not interested in making a sequel to the film, saying, "That particular film, I don't know what story would be told after that.
+On February 13, 2023, Favreau stated that he was no longer interested in making a sequel to the film, saying, "That particular film, I don't know what story would be told after that.
 It's very complete."